Hamzaba92/kanban_backend_self1/readme.md

 To create and apply migrations for a new model:
 _______________________________________________

-5.=> Run ## python manage.py makemigrations
+5.=> Run: python manage.py makemigrations
-Apply the migrations:
-6.=>  ## python manage.py migrate
+6.=> Apply the migrations: python manage.py migrate

 Optional=> Creating a Superuser
-If there isn't a user, you can create one through the CLI using ## python manage.py createsuperuser
+If there isn't a user, you can create one through the CLI using: python manage.py createsuperuser
 ___________________________________________________

 Final Steps
 ___________________________________________________
-run the server with ## python manage.py runserver.
+run the server with: python manage.py runserver.

 ***